microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

   SFMC's accepted priority range of **1000–3000**.
 See [SFMC networking](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking).

-Concrete SFMC example — allow App Gateway on port 443 and deny everything else from the internet on that port (merge under the `Microsoft.ServiceFabric/managedclusters` resource):
+Concrete SFMC example — allow Application Gateway on port 443 and deny everything else from the internet on that port (merge under the `Microsoft.ServiceFabric/managedclusters` resource):

 ```json